Who We Are?

 Over the past couple of years, evidence has come to light to show that the youth of Quakertown are in critical need of a community center.

-In 2013, PA Youth Survey and Search Institute released a report indicating more than 65% of youth stated the following:
+The most recent PA Youth Survey and Search Institute report indicates that more than 65% of youth stated the following:

 They did not have an adult in their life modeling positive, responsible behavior.